 Partnering with Privy: Bridging the Gap for Web3

 When we first started talking with Privy co-founders Henri Stern and Asta Li last year about how to merge on-chain and off-chain user data, we noticed something unusual: nearly every potential customer we asked told us it was a solution they desperately wanted.
 We had expected that reaction from the seed-stage and other early crypto companies we knew — especially because Henri and Asta were fiercely committed to validating the problem and had already had dozens of conversations with potential customers.
-Once we introduced them to FTX and other larger players, though, we realized how universal the pain point truly was.
+Once we introduced them to some of the large players, though, we realized how universal the pain point truly was.
 Again and again we heard, “We needed this yesterday.”

 Because it takes a massive investment of resources to handle customers’ private information safely in a web3 environment, most companies today simply ignore that data and rely on on-chain identity (crypto addresses) instead.
 But without access to off-chain information, developers are missing out on opportunities to build better, more customized products.
 From missed notifications to login headaches, customers pay the price.

 That’s where Privy comes in.
 Using simple APIs, web3 companies can merge crypto addresses with emails, names and more — without putting their customers’ private information at risk.
 With three lines of code, developers save countless hours they would otherwise spend on compliance and infrastructure, and can focus on creating incredible user experiences.